Gifting Humility this Christmas Season

 Instead, we are to think of others better than ourselves.
 We are to be giving; not selfish.
 We are to be genuine, not putting on a show to impress others.
 And we aren’t supposed to be so wrapped in our own “world” that we ignore the people outside our circles that He would have us serve.

-What a fitting lesson for this Christmas season where we claim to exalt Jesus above all else and dwell on how He came in humility as a baby and lived as a servant until He went to the cross.
+What a fitting lesson for this Christmas season when we claim to exalt Jesus above all else, dwelling on how He came in humility as a baby and lived as a servant until He went to the cross.
 He humbled Himself to the point of humiliation and death.
 And we are the reason.

 And yet, this season, most are frantic.
 Many are stressed.
 Multitudes are hurting and lonely.
 This is my tendency, too.
-But God, being so gracious, wakes me up with a reminder that humility seeks to serve.
+But God, being so gracious, reminds us that humility seeks to serve.
 It’s a reminder to “Let this mind be in you, which was also in Christ…”

 What does it look like to have His mind of humility?
 How do our celebrations point to this truth?

 I am thankful for Christmas and the remembrance it brings.
 I am thankful for the hope it promises that I desperately cling to.
-It reminds me that I can find joy this year even as I still grieve my mom’s absence.
-Because of Jesus, I will celebrate with her again.
+It reminds me that I can find joy this year even as I still grieve over loved ones gone too soon.
+Because of Jesus, one day, I will celebrate with them again.